rothgov/components/grid.md

 The grid is the foundation of everything we design, develop and deliver for Rotherham Council.

-Everything from our page layouts to our icons use the same scale.
+Everything from our page layouts to our icons use a simple ratio-based scale.

 ## Browser first